Sniffy2019/Deep-State-weekender/README.md

 The pages and links have been tested, and the buttons react well.

 Stripe has been capped at not going beyond the initial page as I would not want to expose real credit card data, to show the payment page works.
-You can add your card details if you wish as it will state if the card is valid, if wrongly entered or keep the payment successful note at the bottom if an actual credit card has been entered correctly.
+You can add your card details if you wish as it will state if the card is valid, if wrongly entered or keep the payment successful note at the bottom if an actual credit card has been entered correctly.There is a default state of saying the payment is succesful as that element has been used as a default in Javascript to show the page rather than be fully interactive.

 <img width="750" height="600" alt="purchasing tickets" src="https://github.com/Sniffy2019/Deep-State-weekender/assets/122370573/07ae8d30-d3cc-40da-99c8-4ef447e4815e">

 The image depicts the purchasing page with a home return button, if a non-recognised card number is placed as shown above.
-This is explained below in Glitches and bugs on why the page has been capped to prevent personal details being copied by anyone else other than the user.

 The map somtimes does not load on first selection of the button onto the find us here page.
 I've included a screen shot of the map and have used a google API which is restricted but only for IP addresses.